Q. What happens when Samia Khan tags along with her friend Jessica Berry to a comedy show at the J-Spot in Inglewood?

 Anyway.
-In case you couldn’t tell by the quiz, the comedy show I was at in Inglewood happened to be “black comedy”… meaning, jokes by black people, FOR black people (kinda like that FUBU “For Us, By Us” saying.)
+In case you couldn’t tell by the quiz, the comedy show I was at in Inglewood happened to be “black comedy”… it’s a brand/style of comedy – jokes by black people, FOR black people (kinda like that FUBU “For Us, By Us” saying.)
 There’s a different between “black comedy” and comics who are black.
 The latter I had seen all the time around town at various shows.
-The former, well, I had never tried.
+The former, well, I had never experienced.
 So when Jess suggested we go to this black comedy show featuring headliner Billy Sorrells, I figured…why not (I thoroughly enjoyed “Think Like a Man”, surely I would understand the humor, right?!)

 Little did I know.

 It’s interesting to be a minority in a crowd full of minorities.
 Because when the minority becomes the majority, well, you really get an insiders perspective.